Brilliant Cover Letter Examples: How to Write Guide

 Let us now take a relook at the cover letter format and see how incorporating the AIDA technique into it gives you a winning combination.

-Correct and Incorrect Examples:
+Correct and Incorrect Examples of Cover Letter:

 Now comes the part where you get the ‘Attention’ of the hiring manager.